Chrysopoeia: Modern synthesis of gold atoms

 It is possible to synthesize gold in particle accelerators or nuclear reactors, although the production cost is estimated to be a trillion times the market price of gold.
 Since there is only one stable gold isotope, ^{197}Au, nuclear reactions must create this isotope in order to produce usable gold.

-Gold was synthesized from mercury by neutron bombardment in 1941, but the isotopes of gold produced were all radioactive.
+Gold was synthesized from mercury by neutron bombardment within the cyclotron at Harvard University in 1941, but the isotopes of gold produced were all radioactive.
 In 1980, Glenn Seaborg transmuted several thousand atoms of bismuth into gold at the Lawrence Berkeley Laboratory.
 His experimental technique was able to remove protons and neutrons from the bismuth atoms.
 However, this technique is far too expensive to enable the routine manufacture of gold.

 In 2002 and 2004, CERN scientists at the Super Proton Synchrotron reported producing a minuscule amount of gold nuclei from lead nuclei, by inducing photon emissions within deliberate near-miss collisions of the lead nuclei.
 In 2022, CERN scientists at ISOLDE reported producing 18 gold nuclei from proton bombardment of a uranium target.
 In 2025, CERN's ALICE experiment team announced that in the previous decade, they had used the Large Hadron Collider to replicate the 2002 SPS experiments at higher energies.
 A total of roughly 260 billion gold nuclei were created over three experiment runs, a minuscule amount equivalent to about 90 picograms.

+Startup Marathon Fusion proposes a theoretical way to make gold from mercury: use a nuclear fusion reactor to bombard mercury with high-energy neutrons, specifically ^{198}Hg, an isotope with 10% abundance.
+This creates the unstable ^{197}Hg, which then decays into stable gold (^{197}Au) with a half-life of approximately 64 hours.